Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Methodology

 \subsection{Problem Formulation and Setting}

-We formulate the task as fixed-route closed-loop navigation over predefined start-goal route instances in CARLA.
-The reference route is used only by the environment to compute progress, reward, success, and termination; no explicit navigation command, route waypoint, goal pose, or map input is provided to the policy.
-Each episode instantiates a route defined by a start pose and an end pose, and terminates upon success (reaching the goal) or failure conditions (e.g., collision, persistent offroad/wrong-lane, being stuck, or timeout).
-Throughout this paper, ‘route following’ denotes environment-evaluated completion of predefined fixed routes; it does not imply command-conditioned navigation or route-geometry input to the policy.
+We formulate each episode as a closed-loop driving task in CARLA.
+Each episode is initialized from a predefined start pose and terminates upon goal completion or a failure condition such as collision, persistent off-road driving, persistent wrong-lane driving, low-speed timeout, or global timeout.
+The environment computes progress, reward, and success using an internal reference path, while the learned agent acts from its observation history under a fixed observation-control interface.

-\paragraph{Town as domain} We study zero-shot held-out-town route following in CARLA.
-Let $D_{src}$ denote the set of source towns used for training and $D_{tgt}$ a held-out target town used only at evaluation.
-Training uses trajectories collected in $D_{src}$ only, and the learned policy is evaluated zero-shot in $D_{tgt}$ without target-domain adaptation.
-Weather is held fixed across training and evaluation so that the study isolates structural shift induced by town layout and lane geometry.
+We study zero-shot cross-town transfer.
+Let $D_{\mathrm{src}}$ denote the source towns used for training and $D_{\mathrm{tgt}}$ denote held-out towns used only for evaluation.
+Training uses trajectories collected in $D_{\mathrm{src}}$.
+The learned policy is then evaluated directly in $D_{\mathrm{tgt}}$ without target-domain adaptation, fine-tuning, or test-time updates.

-\paragraph{Time and control frequency} The simulator runs in synchronous mode with fixed time step $\Delta t = 0.05 s$, corresponding to a 20 Hz control frequency.
-We index time by $t=0,1,…,T$, where episodes terminate upon success or one of the predefined failure conditions, and are truncated after a maximum of $T_{max}$ control steps.

-\paragraph{Observation Space} At each control step, the agent observes $o_t = \{I_t, b_t^{\mathrm{col}}, b_t^{\mathrm{lane}}\}$, where \(I_t \in \mathbb{R}^{128 \times 128 \times 3}\) is the front-facing RGB image, \(b_t^{\mathrm{col}} \in \{0,1\}\) is a step event indicating whether a new collision was registered at step $t$, and \(b_t^{\mathrm{lane}} \in \{0,1\}\) indicates whether a new lane-invasion event occurred at step $t$.
-These event bits are included uniformly for all methods as part of the environment observation interface; they are not privileged signals unique to the proposed model.
-During training, each replayed transition additionally carries a frozen OpenCLIP image embedding $v_t \in \mathbb{R}^{512}$ and a source-domain label $y_t^{dom}$.
-These auxiliary quantities are excluded from the world-model encoder/decoder and from actor/critic inputs, and are used only for auxiliary supervision.